Linuxfabrik/monitoring-plugins/README.rst

 We use our own `libraries, which you find in a separate Git repository <https://git.linuxfabrik.ch/linuxfabrik/lib>`_.

 We try to avoid dependencies on 3rd party OS- or Python-libraries wherever possible.
-If we need to use additional libraries for various reasons (for example ``psutils``), we stick with official versions.
-We recommend installing these in the above mentioned virtual environment.
+If we need to use additional libraries for various reasons (for example `psutils <https://psutil.readthedocs.io/en/latest/>`_), we stick with official versions.
+We recommend installing these in the above mentioned check plugin virtual environment.

 Running the Check Plugins on Linux